 Understanding Deuteranopia: Causes and Effects

-Deuteranopia is a type of color vision deficiency that specifically affects the green photoreceptors in the retina.
-Individuals with deuteranopia have difficulty distinguishing between green and red hues, which can affect their daily lives in subtle yet significant ways.
+Deuteranopia is a type of red-green color blindness caused by the absence of functioning green-sensitive cone cells in the retina.
+People with deuteranopia have difficulty distinguishing between certain shades of red and green, which can affect color recognition in everyday activities, education, and certain occupations.

 The primary cause of deuteranopia is genetic inheritance.
 It is an X-linked recessive trait, meaning that it is more prevalent in males, as they have only one X chromosome.
 Females, possessing two X chromosomes, are less likely to manifest the condition unless both of their X chromosomes carry the defective gene.